AKSHILMY/Suspicious-Face-Detection/README.md

 5. Analysis of Facial Expressions
 6. Tracking of Eye

 A warning system is implemented in this project to notify the officials about the detections so that immediate necessary actions could be taken.
-The detection details are sent to a remote server from which the details are rendered to a WebApp GUI to be viewed by the official.
+The detection details are sent from a desktop application to a remote server from which the details are rendered to a WebApp GUI to be viewed by the official.

 ## Plan for the proposed Project
 ![See Plan](./assets/images/plan.jpg?raw=true "Plan")